-2.1 This section describes the objective of financial statements of small entities and the qualities that make the information in the financial statements of Small Entities useful.
-It also sets out the concepts and basic principles underlying the financial statements of Small Entities.
+2.1 This section describes the objective of financial statements of private entities and the qualities that make the information in the financial statements of private entities useful.
+It also sets out the concepts and basic principles underlying the financial statements of private entities.

-Objective of financial statements of small entities
+Objective of financial statements of private entities

-- 2.2 The objective of financial statements of a small entity is to provide information about the financial position, performance and cash flows of the entity that is useful for economic decision-making by a broad range of users who are not in a position to demand reports tailored to meet their particular information needs. - 2.3 Financial statements also show the results of the stewardship of management-the accountability of management for the resources entrusted to it.
+- 2.2 The objective of financial statements of a private entity is to provide information about the financial position, performance and cash flows of the entity that is useful for economic decision-making by a broad range of users of the financial statements who are not in a position to demand reports tailored to meet their particular information needs. - 2.3 Financial statements also show the results of the stewardship of management-the accountability of management for the resources entrusted to it.